 6. Huge Number of Characters

 The Chinese language has 50,000 unique characters.
 A student needs to memorize about 2,000 to 3,000 Chinese characters to be able to read a Chinese newspaper.

-7. Focus is on the meaning not the structure
+7. Focus Falls on the Meaning, Not the Structure

 In Chinese, the meaning is the main focus instead of the structure, which is the concern of the English language, making the sentences complicated and long.
 But it does help people to understand what is being said.
 But in Chinese, most of the sentences are short.
 It there are long sentences, you’ll find that these are divided into several short phrases, which are comma separated.

 These are the important differences between the English and Chinese languages.
 What is important is that these languages are internationally recognized and both are official languages used in the United Nations.
 Mandarin Chinese is very important to the global economic community, so find the right means to be properly understood by Chinese businesspeople.